charogerz/BandTogether/README.md

 # Band Together [^1]

-Band Together is a 4-player video game made using the [p5.party↗](https://p5party.org/) library.
+Band Together is a 2- to 4-player cooperative game made using the [p5.party↗](https://p5party.org/) library.

 <br>